Kidnapping of Hannah Anderson

 The bodies of Christina Anderson, Ethan Anderson and the family dog were later found in DiMaggio's burned home.
-An AMBER alert was issued for Hannah Anderson, who was found alive in Cascade, Idaho on August 10, a week after she was abducted.
-DiMaggio was killed by FBI agents during a shootout at the Frank Church–River of No Return Wilderness in Idaho, where he had been hiding Anderson at a campsite.
+An Amber alert was issued for Hannah Anderson, who was found alive at a remote impromptu campsite in the Frank Church–River of No Return Wilderness in Idaho on August 10, a week after she was abducted.
+DiMaggio was killed by FBI agents during a shootout at the campsite.

 Abduction and manhunt

 Boulevard murders

-On August 3, family friend James DiMaggio had invited Christina Anderson and her children to his home in Boulevard, ostensibly to say goodbye because he was planning to move to Texas.
+On August 3, family friend James DiMaggio had invited Christina Anderson and her children to his home in Boulevard, reportedly to say goodbye because he was planning to move to Texas.
 The Anderson family, who lived about 45 mi away in Lakeside, stayed over at his home.
 The children's father, Brett Anderson, was on a three-month job in Tennessee at the time.

 On August 4, a fire was reported at DiMaggio's house in Boulevard, where firemen found the bodies of Christina Anderson, a child later identified as Ethan Anderson and the family dog.
 An arrest warrant was issued for DiMaggio.

 In late September 2013, the San Diego County Medical Examiner's office released results of the autopsies of Christina and Ethan Anderson.
 The autopsy of Christina Anderson found that a plastic cable tie had been used to bind her ankles, and that duct tape was wrapped around her neck and mouth.
 Her right arm and both legs were fractured, and there was a cut on her neck.
 She had been struck at least twelve times in the head.
 The autopsy of Ethan Anderson determined that the boy died because of the fire, though he also had skeletal fractures that could have been caused by events during the day of the murders.

 Abduction reported

-On August 4, 2013, Anderson's grandparents called the police and reported their grandchildren missing, prompting police to issue a statewide AMBER Alert, the first alert sent out to cellphones in California.
-As the child's body found in the burned-out home had not yet been identified, the AMBER Alert included both Hannah and Ethan Anderson.
+On August 4, 2013, Anderson's grandparents called the police and reported their grandchildren missing, prompting police to issue a statewide Amber alert, the first alert sent out to cellphones in California.
+As the child's body found in the burned-out home had not yet been identified, the Amber alert included both Hannah and Ethan Anderson.
 The manhunt stretched along the Pacific Coast from British Columbia, Canada to Baja California, Mexico.